Reactive-Extensions/RxJS-DOM/readme.md

-HTML DOM Bindings for the Reactive Extensions for JavaScript
+RxJS-DOM <sup>2.0</sup> - HTML DOM Bindings for the Reactive Extensions for JavaScript
 ==========================================================
 ## OVERVIEW